Quickblink/RLframework/README.md

 ![An AI agent playing Breakout](imgs/some_game.gif)

 The comparison of different methods below shows that frame stacking that is usually applied for Atari games can be replaced by using an LSTM.
-Combining both techniques does not provide an additional advantage.
+Combining both techniques yields the best result.

 ![Breakout Results](imgs/results.svg)